MenNoWar/Healingpotions/README.md

 - each potion has a minimal cooldown of 3 seconds

 ## Versions
+### 1.0.3
++ updated icons for the bottles
++ added stamina potions
++ changed requirement for huge healing potion to be Obsidian and not Freeceglant
++ updated unity asset-bundle
++ updated assets

 ### 1.0.2
 + added better looking models for the potions
 + added fancy pointlight to bottle, when in itemstand